-The Group's sales volume of NEEVs only accounted for 8.3% of its total sales volume in 2019 compared with only 4.5% in 2018 as NEEV versions were only available in some of the Group's major vehicle models.
-With the launches of more NEEV models in 2020 and the expected promulgation of additional government policies to promote the use of NEEVs in China, it is expected the sales of NEEVs will account for a much higher proportion of our total sales volume in the coming few years.
+In 2020, the Group sold a total of 68,142 units of new energy and electrified vehicles ("NEEV") models (including the sales volume sold by the Lynk&Co JV), down 40% from 2019, due to elimination of government subsidies in mid 2019 and in intensified market competition.
+The Group's sales volume of NEEVs only accounted for 5.2% of its total sales volume in 2020 compared with only 8.3% in 2019.
+With the launches of more NEEV models in 2021 and the expected promulgation of additional government policies to promote the use of NEEVs in China, it is expected the sales of NEEVs will account for a much higher proportion of our total sales volume in the coming few years.